thosgood/this-weeks-finds/markdown/251-300/week292.md

 This book of classic papers is also good:

-10) M. E. van Valkenburg, ed., Circuit Theory: Foundations and Classical Contributions, Dowden, Hutchington and Ross, Stroudsburg, Pennsylvania, 1974.
+10) M. E. van Valkenburg, ed., _Circuit Theory: Foundations and Classical Contributions_, Dowden, Hutchington and Ross, Stroudsburg, Pennsylvania, 1974.

-I mentioned Raoul Bott - mathematicians will be pleased and perhaps surprised to see a 1948 paper by him here!
+I mentioned Raoul Bott --- mathematicians will be pleased and perhaps surprised to see a 1948 paper by him here!
 It's 5 paragraphs long, and it solved a basic problem.